tldr-pages/tldr/pages/common/alias.md

 # alias

 > Creates an alias for a word when used as the first word of a command.
+> Note that these operations are not permanent, expiring when the current shell session ends.

 - Create a generic alias: